 Stuffed Tofu: Fried food, you either love it or hate it.
 This tofu roll is stuffed with veggies, some chopped chili, a special Myanmar sauce and the quintessential lemon juice.

 Finding excellent accommodation in Myanmar is super easy because there’s so many options whatever your budget.
 Hostels and dormitories make travel to Myanmar affordable for backpackers and any travelers on a shoe-string budget.

-If you’re backpacking in Myanmar or traveling on a tight budget then Hostel World is another great option.
-Staying in hostels makes travel in Asia very affordable and is also a great way to meet new travel buddies.
+Jetset Bunny recommends using Booking.com for the best accommodation deals in Myanmar.
+However, if you are backpacking in Myanmar or traveling on a tight budget then Hostel World is another great option.
+Staying in hostels makes travel in Southeast Asia very affordable and is also a great way to meet new travel buddies.

-You can visit Myanmar all year round, due to its tropical climate however the best time to visit weather wise is in the winter season that’s between November and February.
+You can visit Myanmar all year round, due to its tropical climate however the best time to visit weather-wise is in the winter season that’s between November and February.
 As the weather is pretty perfect during this time the winter season can get crowded so don’t write off visiting Myanmar in the rainy season between July and September.
 That is only if you can put up with a lot of rain.

-- Budget: $10-25
+- Budget: $20-30

-- Mid-range: $25-$60
+- Mid-range: $35-$100

 - Splurge: $60+